grll/dotproduct/blog/article.md

 Evidently, the dot product is a recurring element in deep learning.
 Yet, when performed naively in a 'for' loop, it becomes highly inefficient.
-Given the massive scale of today's models - like GROK-1 with a staggering 314 billion weights - efficient execution of dot products is not just a nice-to-have, but a necessity.
+Given the massive scale of today's LLM models - like GROK-1 with a staggering 314 billion weights - efficient execution of dot products is not just a nice-to-have, but a necessity.
 This necessity paves the path for constant optimization research, allowing us to scale heights in computing performance.

-## Dot Product in Neural Network Activation Functions

-* Dot Product in General Neural Network Training
-* Dot Product in Large Language Models (LLM)

-# Experiments
+# Practical Experimental Setup

+## Experimental Setup

+The crux of our exploration pivots around practical experiments.
+In order to conduct these, I first needed to create an apt dataset.
+Taking inspiration from actual neural network operations, where the activation of a neuron often oscillates between 0 and 1, I have created the dataset similarly.
+The dataset consists of two vectors (w and x), each populated with one million float32 values randomly falling between 0 and 1.

+This ensures the problem size is sufficiently large, enabling us to observe discernible differences between the efficiency of various approaches tested.

+The experimental sandbox for our performance showdown is my personal system, equipped as
+follows:

+* CPU: AMD Threadripper 1950X
+* GPU: Nvidia RTX 2070
+* OS: Ubuntu 22.04 LTS

+For our C-based implementations, the code has been compiled using gcc.

+This setup should ensure precise, controlled and consistent test conditions, providing a reliable platform for our investigation into dot product performance optimization.

 ## Experimental Analysis: Python Implementations of Dot Product